-It’s an extremely violent scene, which is most enjoyable in a detached, filmic sense; sprawled on the sofa, supping gin, my mouth contorting into a wry smile as a Mafioso gets a corkscrew punched up through his submental triangle, gurgling on his own blood, his eyes wide.
+It’s an extremely violent scene, which is most enjoyable in a detached, filmic sense.
+Sprawled on the sofa, supping gin, I allow my mouth to contort into a wry smile as a Mafioso gets a corkscrew punched up through his submental triangle, as he gurgles on his own blood, his eyes wide.
 But it’s the fact that those violent criminals, profiting from human misery, finally got their comeuppance that did it for me.
 Vigilante justice had been served, albeit in a grotesquely violent fashion.

 In RoboCop (easily one of the best sci-fi films of the 1980s) there are satisfying comeuppances all over the place, thanks largely to the insanely high villain count.
 Aside from the main antagonists – ruthless corporate executive Dick Jones and psychotic gang leader Clarence Boddicker – there’s a superb cast of supporting characters, ranging from the deeply unpleasant to the utterly deranged, who are all on trajectories towards some delightfully sticky ends.